On the Origin of Earth's Water

 However, it seems not all of Earth’s water was delivered by comets and/or asteroids.
 A team of researchers studying the isotopic content of rocks specifically located in Baffin Island, Canada have discovered evidence supporting the idea of Earth having “native water”—water not delivered by comets or asteroids, but here since its formation.
 The rocks the team studied were sourced “directly from the mantle, and were not been affected by material from the crust.
 In them, the researchers found glass crystals that have trapped small droplets of water” (Carpineti 2015).
 By studying the water contained within the glass crystals, the researchers discovered that it was of the same composition as Earth’s water today.
 So how did it survive during the solar system’s chaotic formation?
 Why was it not scorched off with the rest?

 Deep within the Earth, it is possible that volatiles would have been safer.
 There, water could have been preserved and expelled or otherwise brought to the surface at a later date--at a time when the temperature and other conditions were right to support its preservation at the surface of the planet.
-A notable difference between the volcanoes on Earth and Venus are their relative shapes.
-On Venus they are very flat and wide, while on Earth they often grow to be taller and have a conical or peaked shape.
-This is due to the fact that within the Earth there is water vapor, which acts as a propellant.
-The lack of this water vapor makes its volcanoes more like gushers, while the presence of water vapor within the Earth creates more pressure to push material out through the crust with greater force.
+Water vapor in the Earth's interior acts as a propellant for volcanoes, producing the blasting effect we all associate volcanoes with.

 The fact that there is this water vapor harbored within the Earth now could be a key factor in understanding how the Earth’s native water likely survived the violent gusts of solar wind present earlier in the solar system’s formation.
 If water was contained deep within the Earth, it is very possible that it would have been protected from the forces that would have blasted away the surface water.
 Then it could be later expelled via volcanic eruptions, geysers, etc to bring it up to the Earth’s surface.
 It is most likely that this occurred along with water delivery via comets and/or asteroids to produce the oceans that we have now.